Connect to share and comment

 Displaced and often victimized travelers find respite in Nogales.

-another part of the makeshift sanctuary these nuns have built in this desperate way station that has tested the faith of many who have passed though it.
+children, another part of the makeshift sanctuary these nuns have built in this desperate way station that has tested the faith of many who have passed though it.

 Sister Alma Delia looked to be living out Jesus’ teaching on the poor as she walked among the migrants on a recent morning at El Comedor.
 She was standing before the hundred men and women gathered at wooden tables waiting for a hot meal.
 And she was walking them through the house rules.

 “No one can be admitted without their deportation paper,” Delia told the group in a calm, reassuring voice as volunteers prepared the meal.
 She warned about gangsters who will lend phones to migrants, then use the dialed numbers to extort money from relatives.

 As Delia spoke to her temporary flock, dozens more people in similar crises lined up outside for their turn to have breakfast.

 “We’re not trying to be rude,” Sister Delia said before leading the room in the Lord’s Prayer.
 “We’re trying to protect you.”